Learning how to declutter your home can feel like a huge task, but trust me, it’s worth it to create a peaceful and organized living space.

 Do you have a desk with storage, room under your bed, or an empty bookcase?
 Utilize these spaces well with step #4.
 You will be surprised how much more space you will create in these spots when you have the right containers to store your items in.

 The great aspect of organizing items into homes within your existing furniture is that they’re totally camouflaged.
-There are many storage containers made especially for those strange, underutilized spaces like between shelves in your fridge, under your bed or the vertical space in your garage.
+There are many storage containers like this gorgeous cabinet made especially for those strange, underutilized spaces.

 6. Label every item